utku-helvaci/406project/Grad Proj mock/readme.txt

-before making a project folder, put the .gitignore file in here in it to omit personal files from committing.
+before making a project folder, put the .gitignore file in there in it to omit personal files from committing.
 Ex:
 /venv
 .DStore